 Modera Wealth Management makes investment decisions based on Modern Portfolio Theory, which holds the following tenets:

-Modera works with each client to create a portfolio tailored to their financial situation that achieves the highest rate of return with the least amount of risk.
-The firm also focuses on minimizing taxes and keeping overall costs down.
+The firm works with each client to create a portfolio tailored to their financial situation that achieves the highest rate of return with the least amount of risk.
+It also focuses on minimizing taxes and keeping overall costs down.
+Modera eschews market timing and instead aims to keep clients fully invested within their parameters.

 For accredited investors that meet a certain net worth or income minimum, the firm may also recommend private investments, such as pooled investment vehicles that invest in securities including debt and equity.